PelagicCreatures/marlin-app/README.md

 	* ACL access control on tables by user role (superuser, admin, etc.)
 	* Ajax forms and unified input validation
 	* Stripe for subscription plans
-	* Packaging automation for client distribution using webpack (sass, ES6) and grunt
+	* Packaging automation for client distribution using webpack, rollup and grunt
 	* ReCaptcha v3 support for registration
 	* CSS compiles from SCSS and/or stylus
 	* CSRF protection support